 This builds a very elegant bridge from the classical to the new usage of the word.
-The meaning of "generic," however, was not formally defined, as van der Waerden himself remarked, in terms of parameters, even though objects depending on parameters are fairly ubiquitous in the geometric literature.
+But even though it is true that objects depending on parameters are fairly ubiquitous in the geometric literature, the meaning of "generic" was not formally defined, as Van der Waerden himself remarks, in terms of parameters.
 The word appears to have been considered as already understood, and therefore in no need of definition.
-Still, it is to the more philosophically minded Federigo Enriques that we owe a textbook explanation of what a generic point is that does not agree with van der Waerden's interpretation:
+Still, it is to the more philosophically minded Federigo Enriques that we owe a textbook explanation of what a generic point is that does not agree with Van der Waerden's interpretation:

-The notion of a generic "point" or "element" of a variety, that is, the distinction between properties that pertain in general to the points of a variety and properties that only pertain to exceptional points, now takes on a precise meaning for all algebraic varieties.
+The notion of a generic 'point' or 'element' of a variety, i.e., the distinction between properties that pertain in general to the points of a variety and properties that only pertain to exceptional points, now takes on a precise meaning for all algebraic varieties.
 A property is said to pertain in general to the points of a variety $V_n$ , of dimension n, if the points of $V_n$ not satisfying it form-inside $V_n$ -a variety of less than n dimensions.